alexgwynne/CricketStats/README.md

-# CricketStats
+# CricketQuiz
-App for cricket stats tracking
+App for cricket quiz